 J. Hathaway, Headteacher - Gilmour Infants

 Liverpool St Helens Heritage Project comissioned an online educational resource pack in order to increase engagement with schools.
 The activities in the pack were designed to focus on specific National Curriculum targets and provide cross-curricular links with the project exhibition and archive.
-Click here to view the resource pack
+Two versions of the resource pack were created: A printed copy that was distributed to all primary schools in St. Helens - click here to view the printed version (4.8MB) - and a web-based resource pack with all activities available as printer-friendly PDFs. click here to view the web-based resource pack.

 Sessions explored expressive drawing techniques and incorporated innovative and adaptable uses for new technology in the classroom.
 Emphasis on developing students' resilience and the positive impact of drawing and creativity on wellbeing.